MiKee-1/FrameExtractor/README.md

 # FrameExtractor
-A frame extractor filtering all the similiar frames
+A frame extractor filtering and deleting all the similiar frames